Definitely-Not-Lye/FullAutoBWAV/README.md

 # Usage

-Target the .wav's folder, hit run, it'll convert all .wav's in the folder, and close itself and automatically open the output folder
+Target the .wav's folder, hit run, it'll convert all .wav's in the folder, and close itself and automatically open the output folder when it's done.